CaliOpen/caliopen-ansible/README.md

 ## Development environment

-There's some special tasks for development (actually there is one taht will generate a signed-cert for you) and you can activate it with following configuration:
+There's some special tasks for development (actually there is one that will generate a self-signed cert for you).
+You can activate it with following configuration:

 ```
 #file: group_vars/webservers